Have you ever dreamed of writing for magazines? Did you know that writing for niche market magazines can be a lucrative business?

-You guys know that I’m all about working from anywhere in the world, doing something you love.
-As full-time cruisers, it’s important to be able to create a way to make an income while not being tied to a desk or requiring consistent, reliable wifi, etc.
+You know that I’m all about working from anywhere in the world, doing something you love.
+As full-time cruisers, it’s important to be able to create a way to make an income while you travel.
+Especially one that you don’t need constant reliable wifi.

 That’s why writing — whether it’s writing for a magazine or self-publishing your own book on Amazon — can be such a big win for us.
 I know several sailors who make a sustainable income just off their writing, and they don’t write just for sailing magazines, either.

-That’s why I’m super excited to introduce this guest post by fellow sailor and author, Michael Robertson, who has some great tips on writing for niche-market magazines.
+That’s why I’m super excited to introduce this guest post by fellow sailor and author, Michael Robertson, who has some great tips on writing for niche market magazines.
 He’s the managing editor of Good Old Boat Magazine, and he just finished an awesome book called Selling Your Writing to the Boating Magazines (and other niche mags), so he knows what he’s talking about.
-Be sure to read through to the end to have a chance to win a copy of his book!

 Take it away, Michael!